Euclidean plane and its relatives; a minimalist introduction: The conformal disc model

-Note that right hand side is the cross-ratio, which appeared in Theorem~\ref{lem:inverse-4-angle}.
-Set $\delta(P,P)=1$ for any point $P$ in h-plane.
-Set
+The right-hand side is a cross-ratio; by Theorem~\ref{lem:inverse-4-angle} it is invariant under inversion.
+We set $\delta(P,P)=1$ for any h-point~$P$.
+Let us define h-distance as the logarithm of $\delta$; that is,

-The proof that $PQ_h$ is a metric on h-plane will be given below, for now it is just a function which returns a real value $PQ_h$ for any pair of points $P$ and $Q$ in the h-plane.
+The proof that $PQ_h$ is a metric on the h-plane will be given later.
+For now, it is just a function that returns a real value $PQ_h$ for any pair of h-points $P$ and~$Q$.

+\begin{thm}{Exercise} Let $O$ be the center of the absolute.
+Assume that h-points $O$, $X$, and $Y$ lie on an h-line in the same order, and $OX\z=XY$.
+Prove that $OX_h<XY_h$. \end{thm}